firefinancialservices/slate/source/index.md

 Mode | Description
 ---- | -----------
 Mode 1 | Use the payee IDs of existing approved payees set up against your account.
 These batches can be approved in the normal manner.
 Mode 2 | Use the account details of the payee.
 In the event that these details correspond to an existing approved payee, the batch can be approved as normal.
-If the account details are new, another batch of New Payees will automatically be created.
+If the account details are new, a batch of New Payees will automatically be created.
 This batch will need to be approved before the Payment batch can be approved.
-These payees will the exist as approved payees for future batches.
+These payees will then exist as approved payees for future batches.

 ### HTTP Request